top of page

 Divide the dough into few pieces and roll into ropes on a floured surface.
 Cut each rope into 1-inch pieces.
 (Can press down with a back of the fork to get groove marks)

 Once water comes to a boil, add some salt.
 Add gnocchi and cook until they float to top, cooking in batches if needed.
-Use a slotted spoon to transfer into the sauce.
+Using a slotted spoon, transfer into the sauce.

 Stir about 1/2 cup of the pasta water to sauce.
 Taste and add salt, pepper and parmesan cheese as needed.
 Garnish with parmesan cheese and optional herbs before serving.